paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-055-petroleum-marketing-practices.md

   (B) the court determines that, on balance, the hardships imposed upon the franchisor by the issuance of such preliminary injunctive relief will be less than the hardship which would be imposed upon such franchisee if such preliminary injunctive relief were not granted.

-(3) Nothing in this subsection prevents any court from requiring the franchisee in any action under subsection (a) of this section to post a bond, in an amount established by the court, prior to the issuance or continuation of any equitable relief.
+(3) Nothing in this subsection prevents any court from requiring the franchisee in any action under subsection (a) to post a bond, in an amount established by the court, prior to the issuance or continuation of any equitable relief.

-(4) In any action under subsection (a) of this section, the court need not exercise its equity powers to compel continuation or renewal of the franchise relationship if such action was commenced—
+(4) In any action under subsection (a), the court need not exercise its equity powers to compel continuation or renewal of the franchise relationship if such action was commenced—

   (A) more than 90 days after the date on which notification pursuant to [section 2804(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2804/a&num=0&edition=prelim) was posted or personally delivered to the franchisee;